 - Horticultural business management

 You may choose to use this certificate as a stepping stone to begin your master’s degree in Horticulture.
-Some member universities who offer this certificate also offer a master’s degree, so the transition would be easy.
-These universities include: the University of Nebraska-Lincoln, Texas Tech University and North Carolina State University.
+Some member universities that offer this certificate also offer a master’s degree, so the transition would be easy.
+These universities include the University of Nebraska-Lincoln, Texas Tech University, and North Carolina State University.

 Certificate titles vary by university.
 Consult each university for the title as it will appear on the certificate.